II. Definition

 - Low to absent sensory Action Potential amplitudes

-- F wave response prolonged
+- F Wave response prolonged

 - Evaluate respiratory function in all suspected cases

-XIII.
+XVI.
 Diagnosis: Major Criteria

 - Decreased or absent Deep Tendon Reflexes